Hidden Hunger and Empty Calories

 "Hidden hunger has no better friend than poverty."

-Poverty drives people to consume single staple crops to satisfy their basic hunger but do not provide the essential vitamins and minerals needed for a healthy body.
+Poverty drives people to consume single staple crops to satisfy their basic hunger but these cannot provide the essential vitamins and minerals needed for a healthy body.
 This problem is exacerbated during periods of rising food prices when consuming a more varied diet—a problem even in the absence of economic shocks—is economically prohibitive.

 Poverty, then, becomes both a cause and effect of hidden hunger.
 Consuming poor diets of primarily staple foods lacking in essential vitamins and minerals has a negative effect on health.
 Poor health not only decreases the productivity of the people, but can drain the limited resources of the household, the community and, ultimately, the nation.